 2 hours :: £70.00

-Relax whilst you enjoy a luxurious aromatherapy and foot health care pedicure with natural buff finish followed by reflexology.
+Relax whilst you are pampered with a foot health care pedicure with natural buff finish followed by reflexology.
 You'll feel like you're walking on air!